CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### **13. Dragon Cultists**

 A faction known as the Cult of the Dragon seeks to forge alliances with the mighty dragons of the Sword Coast.
-To achieve this, four cultists have recently tracked a green dragon to Thundertree (see area 7) and await the opportune moment to approach the dragon and negotiate an alliance.
+To achieve this, four cultists have recently tracked a green dragon to Lumgrove (see area 7) and await the opportune moment to approach the dragon and negotiate an alliance.
 They have been spying on the dragon from a distance, attempting to gauge its disposition and requirements.

 ```
 Initially, this small farmhouse may appear as another uninhabited dwelling.
 However, all doors are shut, and windows remain shuttered.